Nemesis: Nemesis and Zeus

-In some traditions, Nemesis is the mother of Helen of Troy, rather than the mortal queen Leda.
+In some less common traditions, it is Nemesis, rather than the mortal Spartan queen Leda, who is the mother of Helen of Troy.
 This narrative is first found in the lost epic Cypria, the prelude of the Iliad.
 According to its author, Stasinus of Cyprus, Helen was born from the rape of Nemesis by Zeus.
-Zeus fell in love with Nemesis, here presented as his daughter, and pursued her, only for her to flee in shame.
-She took several forms to escape Zeus, but he eventually captured her.
-Pseudo-Apollodorus speaks of a single transformation, into a goose, while Zeus turned into a swan to hunt her down and raped her, producing an egg that was given to the queen of Sparta; Helen hatched from the egg, and was raised by Leda.
+Zeus fell in love with Nemesis, here possibly presented as his own daughter, and pursued her, only for her to flee in shame.
+She took several forms to escape Zeus, but he eventually captured her and forced himself on her.

+Apollodorus speaks of a single transformation, into a goose, while Zeus turned into a swan to hunt her down and raped her, producing an egg that was given to the queen of Sparta; Helen hatched from the egg, and was raised by Leda.
 In another variation, Zeus desired Nemesis, but could not persuade her to sleep with him.
 So he tasked Aphrodite to transform into an eagle and mock-chase him, while he transformed into a swan.
 Nemesis, pitying the poor swan, offered it refuge in her arms, and fell into a deep sleep.
 While asleep, Zeus raped her and in time she bore an egg which was transported to Leda by Hermes.
+Leda then raised Helen as her own.
 According to Eratosthenes in his Catasterismi, this version was presented by Cratinus.

 Narcissus

-Nemesis enacted divine retribution on Narcissus for his vanity.
+In Ovid's Metamorphoses, Nemesis enacted divine retribution on Narcissus for his vanity.
 After he rejected the advances of the nymph Echo, Nemesis lured him to a pool where he caught sight of his own reflection and fell in love with it, eventually dying.
+His body was transformed by the nymphs into a narcissus flower.